Anut-py/h-raylib-web-template/README.md

 To run this project you will need to have installed Nix, Cabal, Emscripten, and NodeJS

+**IMPORTANT: This does not work with recent emscripten versions, it does work with emscripten 3.1.45**

 ## Running the code

 ### Compile the Haskell code